-Star Wars Rebels: Weekend’s episode calls Season 4 into Question
+‘Star Wars Rebels’: Weekend’s Episode Calls Season 4 Into Question

 Star Wars Rebels fans have been concerned for a while now about whether or not the popular show will be getting a fourth season.
 And given last night’s episode, the outlook is conflicted.

 According to io9, the episode includes a huge shakeup in the team lineup, with one member of the Ghost crew leaving the team to return to their home planet and family.
-The writer recapping the episode had this to say about that (again, warning; spoilers ahead!):
+The writer recapping the episode had this to say about that:

 “While fans will surely be sad to see her go (at least for a bit), from a strict character basis, this fits.
 The Mandalorians are a people who prioritize family and loyalty.”